 The end of horse diving

 The number of people who spoke out against horse diving increased over time.
-Many people, including PETA and its supporters, were vocal in their desire for this terrifying show to come to an end.
+Many people and animal rights groups were vocal in their desire for this terrifying show to come to an end.

 The Steel Pier in Atlantic City no longer has high-diving horses as a result of diminishing demand and harsh criticism from animal rights campaigners that culminated in 1978.
 Efforts to pass legislation in support of the sport in 1993 and 2012 failed both times due to public opposition.